jtcaraball/bg3-salvation/README.md

 - `save_name`: The named assigned to your save file by the game.
 This will be created after you start a playthrough and by default will be stored in `C:\Users\{user}\AppData\Local\Larian Studios\Baldur's Gate 3\PlayerProfiles\Public\Savegames\Story`.
-- `larian_savaves`: The name of the directory where the game saves your games.
+- `larian_saves`: The name of the directory where the game saves your games.
   It should the same as the path above.
 - `max_saves`: The maximum amount of saves stored before starting to overwrite your previous saves.
 This one is OPTIONAL.